simrenbasra/simys-blog/_posts/2025-09-14-email_genie_part8.md

 #### **Step 6: Train**

-I decided to use the smaller model as the dataset (~10,000 emails) was too small for a larger transformers and risk of overfiring would be higher.
+I decided to use the smaller model as the dataset (~10,000 emails) was too small for a larger transformers and risk of overfitting would be higher.

 I also used `CosineSimilarityLoss` as the training loss function, which measures the similarity between embeddings of positive and negative pairs.